Vualto/vudrm-public-docs/docs/source/DeveloperDocumentation/integrations/mobile/ios-tvos-vudrmfairplaysdk.md

 ## Information about application transport security (ATS)

 iOS/tvOS 9 introduces Application Transport Security (ATS) which restricts the use of insecure HTTP.
-In order to permit playback of content over insecure HTTP exemptions need to be added into your application's Info.plist.
-For example to disable ATS for any connection you would add the following into your application's Info.plist:
+In order to permit playback of content over insecure HTTP exemptions need to be added into your application's `Info.plist`.
+For example to disable ATS for any connection you would add the following into your application's `Info.plist`:

 ```xml
 <dict>